Iran University of Medical Sciences • Journals

 Accountability

-• Maintaining accurate affiliations and contact details
+• Maintaining accurate affiliations

 • Managing responses to reviewers

-• Ensuring transparency about conflicts of interest
+• Ensuring conflict transparency

 Generative AI & digital tools